-Easements By Judicial Implication. pp. 682-696
+Easements By Judicial Implication.

 There are two types of easements by judicial implication: easements implied by prior existing use and easements by necessity.
 Both require that the servient and dominant estate were once held by the same owner and that a necessity for the easement exist at the time ownership became divided.